 It is important to leave the tags on and schedule another test and tag inspection in advance.
 This is essential to ensure the safety of people in the workplace and reduce the risk of electronic hazards.

-The Australian standard AS/NZS 3760 provides guidelines and regulations for the test and tag industry on the electrical safety of appliances.
+For the test and tag sector, the Australian standard AS/NZS 3760 offers norms and regulations on the electrical safety of appliances.
 They also establish rules and recommendations regarding who is authorised to inspect, test, and issue tags, as well as general guidelines.